emersonhsieh/react-native-emoji-keyboard/README.md

 <br/>

-**If you want to support less category or modify the icon, here is the categories props:**
+**If you want to support less categories or modify the icon, here are the category props:**

 | Prop                              | Description                                                                      | type       |
 | --------------------------------- | -------------------------------------------------------------------------------- | ---------- |